 From the gear menu below the list, you can:

 Edit: Change the selected template.
 You can also just double-click the template’s name in the list.
 When you save your changes, the template is updated.

 Edit a Copy: Make a different version of the selected template.
 Select this command, type a title for the new template, then change the document and save it as usual.

-Make Default: Use the selected template from now on when making new documents by choosing File ▸ New.
+Make Default: Use the selected template from now on when making new documents with the File ▸ New command.
 The template’s entry in the list changes to bold type.

 Rename: Change the title of the selected template.

 Move to Trash: Get rid of the selected template by putting it in the trash.
 From there, you can still recover it if you need it.
 Otherwise, it will be deleted the next time you empty the trash.

 If you’d like to reuse a specifically configured task multiple times within the same project, you can "template" tasks on the fly by selecting the task you’d like to duplicate and choosing Project ▸ Set As Default For New Tasks.
 Subsequently created new tasks will match the settings of the one you chose.

 Create a new document normally with File ▸ New.